• Skip to primary navigation

 Speaking technically, “Anxiety disorder” is referred to as a specific psychiatric disorder that comprises of excessive fear and worry.
 The person who has an anxiety disorder are aware of how it gets worse with time rather than just going away.

-The symptoms of this disorder hinder your regular activities such as relationships, job performance, school/college performances, and much more.
+The symptoms of this disorder hinder various activities, including relationships, work performance, and academic performance.

 There are different types of anxiety disorders present among people.
 These anxiety disorders are as follows: